 With cybersecurity becoming a topic of ever-increasing visibility and importance, information security professionals may ask what protection they have when they make potentially unpopular disclosures of cybersecurity issues.
 Though no whistleblower retaliation statute deals directly with the topic, the Sarbanes-Oxley Act of 2002 (SOX) will often protect cybersecurity professionals who work directly for public corporations or those corporations’ service providers.
-Yet further, the Dodd-Frank Act of 2010 (DFA) could allow information security workers to receive a whistleblower reward for reporting cybersecurity concerns to the U.S. Securities and Exchange Commission (SEC) or the U.S. Commodity Futures Trading Commission (CFTC), in some cases.
+And the Dodd-Frank Act of 2010 (DFA) could allow information security workers to receive a whistleblower reward for reporting cybersecurity concerns to the U.S. Securities and Exchange Commission (SEC) or the U.S. Commodity Futures Trading Commission (CFTC), in some cases.

-To find out more about the rights of cybersecurity whistleblowers, call us at 571-288-1309 for a free, confidential consultation and download our Practitioner’s Guide to Cybersecurity Whistleblowing.
+To find out more about the rights of cybersecurity whistleblowers, call Dallas Hammer at 571-288-1309 for a free, confidential consultation and download our Practitioner’s Guide to Cybersecurity Whistleblowing.

 What Does Sarbanes-Oxley Protect?